-JONAS SANDBRINK, 1ST YEAR STUDENT AT TRINITY COLLEGE (2017-2020):
+JONAS SANDBRINK, 2nd YEAR STUDENT AT TRINITY COLLEGE (2017-2020):

 Hi!
-I am a first year medical student at Trinity College Oxford.
+I am a second year medical student at Trinity College Oxford.
 As I am from Germany, studying medicine at Oxford and in the UK was not the natural choice.
 Nonetheless, I am so glad I am here - the teaching is great and there are many intriguing people around.

-I am currently doing my Final Honour School research project at the end of 2nd year - although I already enjoy the amount of primary source literature we get in touch with.
+I am currently doing my Final Honour School research project at the end of 2nd year - I am in a local lab that works on diabetes.
+I have realised that I really enjoy wet lab research, even though I have also learned to appreciate how tedious, frustrating, and hard doing scientific research can be.
+Out of a choice of ten options, I have chosen the Infection and Immunity ones for third year and have already started to attend the first lectures on these - I am looking forward to being able to really get to the cutting edge of research of some selected topics and read more in depth on them.
+I believe being taught to not only understand scientific research papers but also to begin to think like a scientist is a very unique thing about the Final Honour School course in third year here.
 If you think that pursuing research on top of practicing as a doctor is for you, definitely apply to Oxford!
 Another amazing thing about Oxford in general, but also the medical community, is how international everything is - lecturers and students from all over the world come here to work together.
 The medical student body is one of the most diverse at Oxford, hence you get the chance to make friends with people from many different backgrounds and with a wide variety of ambitions.
 There are many societies where you can catch up with people from your home country, but to be honest, college life and especially studying medicine surrounds you with so many lovely people that I do not miss home too much.

 Even though the interviews might sound daunting at first they are quite an exciting experience in themselves, I got to meet many interesting people, some of whom I am still in contact with.
 It’s also a real first taste of uni life and a unique experience of Oxford and its colleges, so just apply and give it a shot!
 Studying medicine at Oxford is a challenging but very rewarding experience - you will not find a place where the teaching is better or the community more supportive!

-ALEXANDER GRASSAM-ROWE, 2ND YEAR STUDENT AT CORPUS CHRISTI COLLEGE (2016-2019):
+ALEXANDER GRASSAM-ROWE, 3rd YEAR STUDENT AT CORPUS CHRISTI COLLEGE (2016-2019):

 However, whilst providing a comprehensive understanding of the medical sciences from the scientific viewpoint, the course does not neglect the patient centred aspects of medical practice – the highlights of my time here have included our trips to shadow GPs and talk to patients.
 Furthermore, the psychological aspects of medical practice are not neglected, with great options for us to get involved deeply in understanding how the mind works.
 The pre-clinical course truly provides a holistic viewpoint from molecular biology through to organism-wide physiology and complex psychosocial aspects of the medical sciences.

-Oxford pre-clinical course also provides you with many skills putting you at a high world level.
+The Oxford pre-clinical course also provides you with many skills putting you at a high world level.
 For example, the essay-based element of most tutorials and examinations requires students to truly interact with what they are studying and be able to dynamically manipulate the information to present it in a relevant, meaningful and easy to read manner.
 Being dyslexic and not having studied essay topics at A-levels meant I had trouble at the beginning but with the support of my tutors and other resources at Oxford I now truly feel confident in essay writing, being asked by external groups to get involved in medical textbook editing etc. Studying at Oxford isn’t all work, and it’s encouraged for students to get involved with various elements of their college and the university-wide clubs and societies.
 I’m involved in a choir, act as my JCR’s welfare officer and still have time to attend the many number of fascinating talks going on in Oxford about a variety of subjects or enjoy a drink with friends in one of Oxford’s beautiful pub gardens or green spaces etc. The collegiate system of Oxford lends itself well to medicine, becoming close knit with your fellow medics at your own college and other colleges, whilst mixing with non-medics at your college, ensures a diverse range of interactions and experiences.
 Furthermore, Oxford has extensive financial support for those from lower-income backgrounds and this is not a barrier nor a hurdle to anyone studying at Oxford from enjoying all that there is to offer here.
 I cannot thank Oxford’s pre-clinical medicine course enough, nor recommend it highly enough.
 Believe in yourself and take the first steps in applying!